Questions and answers about SAP Business One fields and functions.

 The tax code is automatically proposed from the article master or based on the tax assignment of the business partner.

-The total price ("Total (HW)" field) is calculated automatically based on the quantity, discount and price after discount.
-It can also be changed and is then calculated back to the unit price, taking the quantity into account.
+The total price (field „Total (HW)“) is automatically calculated based on quantity, discount, and price after discount.
+It can also be changed, and as a result, the individual price is recalculated taking the quantity into account.

-You have the option of searching for the item description in an empty item line.
-Enter either the complete item description or just a part of it and add an asterisk "*".
-The selection list opens in the "List: Item" window opens.
-The search term entered in the "Item description" field appears in the "Search" field of the selection list, which already limits the search.
+In an empty item line, you have the option to search for the item description.
+Enter either the complete item description or just a part of it and add an asterisk „*“.
+The selection list will open in the „List: Item“ window.
+The search term entered in the „Item Description“ field will appear in the „Search“ field of the selection list, thereby narrowing down the search.

 The (Form settings) button in the toolbar opens the Form settings window.
 On the Table format tab, you will find a table with all available fields in the Form settings - Order window.
 The order from top to bottom in the table corresponds to the order displayed in the Form Settings - Order window from left to right.